 We are a group of friendly people fascinated by all aspects of the archaeology and culture of ancient Egypt.
 Join our monthly meetings, seminars and social activities as we study with the most important Egyptologists, art historians and archaeologists of our day.

 Want to learn more about Ancient Egypt and Egyptology?
 A North Texas Chapter of ARCE membership is a great way to start!
 For more information click the Join Our Chapter link on the left.

 Are you already a Chapter Member?
 We invite you to take advantage of exclusive events and opportunites by joining The Order of the Crook & Flail.

 Check out the gallery of past meetings

-1. Where do you think this temple is located?
+1. What temple do you think this is?

 Fondren Science Building, Room 123